 The success of coaching is linked to its core focus: the individual.
 Even though coaching programs can exist with a set numbers of sessions and a theme, their content is always tailored to what the person being coached really looks for and truly needs.

 In a way, coaching programs are fully personalized and therefore create a fantastic “Feel-great” sensation.
 When used as a follow up from a standard training, coaching sessions assist learners in applying new concepts to the job, accelerating the expected behaviour changes and the integration of learnings.
 During the coaching program, the coach works with a learner in order to achieve one or more specific goals, either personal or professional.
 Whatever the situation, being a “sport coach” or a “mind coach”, the intention remains the same: helping “coachees”-or learners- reaching theirs goals and objectives.

-A coach is simply an agent of change and an agent of growth, facilitating magic.
+A coach is an agent of change and evolution, facilitating magic.

 Self-Leadership coaching program, like any coaching program will facilitate your success in developing strong Self-Leadership skills which you will then be able to apply in any situations, projects, objectives of yours.
 See that as a spiral, through YOUR SELF-LEADERSHIP program, you develop your own SPIRAL of GROWTH, as much as you develop the tools to keep expanding this SPIRAL of GROWTH.